rgvlee/ToyRobotSimulator/README.md

 ## Running the solution

-Clone this repository, open `src\ToyRobotSimulator.sln` in Visual Studio (or if you're cool like me, Rider), run.
+Clone this repository, open `src\ToyRobotSimulator.sln` in Visual Studio (or if you're cool like me, Rider), select the Release configuration, run.

 Alternatively you can use the CLI; from the repository folder: